sdeigm/uni-meter/README.md

 ## Configuration

-The configuration is done using a configuration file in the HOCON format (https://github.com/lightbend/config/blob/main/HOCON.md).
+The configuration is done using a configuration file in the [HOCON format](https://github.com/lightbend/config/blob/main/HOCON.md).

 The provided start script assumes the configuration file to be located in the `/etc` directory.
 To do so, copy the provided configuration file to that location using: